Sep9

 Calls for following Jesus, not only when life is running smoothly, but also when things are tough and not going our way.

-We live in a very skewed culture where Christianity would have you believe that following Jesus will make your life way better.
+We have a very skewed view of Christianity that would have you believe that following Jesus will make your life way better.
 That you will be healthier if you follow Jesus.
 That you will be wealthier if you follow Jesus.
 That your life will prosper if you follow Jesus.
 But that’s not the Gospel we read.
 The Gospel we read gets people killed.
 It actually costs you something.
 It involves hardships and sacrifices.

 The cross here was a symbol of Roman execution.
 In the ancient world, crucifixion was the vilest, most shameful and painful form of death, reserved for the worst of criminals.
-A condemned man would usually have to carry the crossbeam of his cross through the streets on his way to be crucified.
+A condemned person after they were stripped naked and whipped to an inch of their life.
+They would have to carry the crossbeam on their back through the streets on their way to the place of execution.
 As they carried their cross they would mocked by the crowds.
-They would experience public humiliation and shame as they began their death march to the place of execution.
-For the original audience the cross wasn’t a religious symbol or a piece of jewelry as it is today.
-It was an instrument of brutal execution.
-Historians estimate that over 30,000 people were crucified by the Romans during Jesus’ lifetime.
-Every single day they would see people nailed to crosses.
-And so when Jesus speaks about “taking up one’s cross” every person knew exactly what He was talking about.
+They would experience public humiliation as they began their death march to the place of execution.
+The cross wasn’t simply a means of execution.
+There are a lot of easier ways to kill people.
+But rather the purpose of the cross was to ultimately humiliate, shame, and set an example in deterring others from revolting against Rome.
+Historians estimate that over 30,000 people were crucified by the Romans during Jesus’ lifetime, When Jesus talks about taking up ones cross.
+The disciples having seen this numerous times.
+Would not have pictured this as putting up with some inconvenience, “This is the cross I have to bear.”.
+They would have understood this as a march towards death and a sign of shame and humiliation.
 For believers we may never and probably won’t be called to die for Christ.
 But we are called to willingly bear shame, reproach, humiliation, suffering, hatred, alienation as we follow Jesus.

 The three different things Jesus asks for; 1) To come after.
 2) To Deny.
 3) To take up.
 Are all commands in the present tense.
 Meaning as disciples of Jesus were supposed to be doing this on a continuous and daily bases.
 In living for Jesus there’s no days off.
 The call also suggests a “once for all” action in taking up our cross and never laying it down until we reach the place of our death and call home.